ross-chtd/rosschartered.com/consumer.md

 ### Consumers and empowered individuals

-Ross Chartered counsels consumers in a range of laws.
+Ross Chartered counsels consumers in a range of laws so they can make effective decisions to reach their goals.

 ### Federal